 What happens if I get a flat tire?
 Or get tired and need to stop?
 Or crash and get hurt?

 For any issue requiring urgent medical care, CALL 911.
-For anyone unable to finish the ride due to equipment problems or fatigue, we will have a number for SAG support located on the back of your bib.
-If you know how to change your own flat tire, you will be back on your way much more quickly.
+For anyone unable to finish the ride due to equipment problems or fatigue, we will have SAG support.
+If you know how to change your own flat tire, however, you will be back on your way much more quickly!

 Do I have to wear a helmet?

 Yes – this is non-negotiable.
 Helmets are cool!